LivewareProblems/Orion/README.md

 - Be useable in any BEAM language.
 This may happen in the future but for now we depend on dog_sketch which is in elixir
-- separate frontend and data collection library.
-That may come in the future.
+- Making it easy to run the UI locally and connect remotely to a cluster.
+This may come in the future or in a paid extension.
+If you are interested, [contact me on the Elixir Forum](https://elixirforum.com/u/dianaolympos/summary)
+- Session handling, in particular personal auth, and more.
+This may come in the future or in a paid extension.
+If you are interested, [contact me on the Elixir Forum](https://elixirforum.com/u/dianaolympos/summary)

 ## TODO add how to add it to your app